danwing/referee/draft-wing-settle-referee.md

 a one time activity, for each home network the client joins.
 This can be somewhat automated using service discovery ({{discovery}}).

-Until service discovery is defined for a Referee system, the client has to be configured to trust the Referee server's public key fingerprint.
-This can be done manually or using TOFU, and is implementation specific.

-> for discussion: see {{key-lifetime}} regarding Referee key lifetime.
+The client is configured to trust the Referee server's public key.
+If this key changes, session resumption might be useful to avoid having the client re-configured to trust that new public key, see
+{{referee-public-key-change}}.

 ## Servers to Referee

 Server names and their associated public key fingerprints have to be enrolled with the Referee.
+This can be automated by servers that support Referee, or can be done manually for servers that do not (yet) support Referee -- providing immediate value to Referee clients without waiting for server Referee support.

 ### Short Code or Scan Code

 Short code printed on the Referee-capable server which can be scanned by a smartphone application by the home administrator which is authorized to push new associations to the Referee.
-Alternatively, the same information could be manually typed in by the home administrator to the Referee's management GUI or CLI.

-### TOFU
+### Manual Configuration

-A client device which leans the Referee does not have an existing entry for a (new) name is authorized to 'push' the (new) name and its public key fingerprint to the Referee.
+It is useful for a Referee server to provide immediate value on its installation, even when servers do not (yet) support Referee.

+To do so, the Referee has a user interface for manual addition of a server.

+The Referee might also scan the local domain network looking for TLS servers on common ports (e.g., HTTPS, IMAPS, IPPS, NNTPS, IMAPS, POP3S).
+After finding a server, the Referee can prompt the user for confirmation to add the server to the Referee allow-list.

+To accommodate servers that change their public key but do not (yet) register that change with the Referee, the Referee can refresh its server fingerprints at user request.

 # Identifying Servers as Local {#local}